file-get-contents/form-control/README.md

-# think about input tag
+# think about form control